 6. Click Change Password to confirm.

 By following the steps above, you can disable the password on your Mac when you log in or when you wake it from sleep.
 If you disable it when you log in, your Mac will log in automatically to the account you choose.
 You will still have to use a password to log into another account using fast-user switching or when you log out.
-If you don’t want to use a password when you make changes to application permissions in System Settings, CleanMyMac X can disable permissions in its Privacy module.
+If you don’t want to use a password when you make changes to application permissions in System Settings, CleanMyMac can disable permissions in its Privacy tool.